jafaryor/knowledge-base/Web/Optimization/loading.md

     <link as="image" href="/images/animation.svg" rel="prefetch">
     ```

+    Preload is different from prefetch in that it focuses on fetching a resource for the current navigation.
+Prefetch focuses on fetching a resource for the next navigation.

 * __Preconnect to server__ (_Experimantal_)

+    Preconnect allows the browser to setup early connections before an HTTP request is actually sent to the server.

+    This includes DNS lookups, TLS negotiations, TCP handshakes.
+This in turn eliminates roundtrip latency and saves time for users.

     Provides a hint to the browser suggesting that it open a connection to the linked web site in advance, without disclosing any private information or downloading any content, so that when the link is followed the linked content can be fetched more quickly.